YossifNassar/datesugar/README.md

 #Usage

-* using dateOf to create LocalDate:
+* using 'dateOf' to create LocalDate, 'days' and 'months' extension properties and '+' operator overloading:

 ```Kotlin
     val d = dateOf(2018,2,1) + 6.days + 3.months